The future is here. Sort of.

 After all, it’s the first new linear Wi-Fi revision to buck the trend of offering higher bandwidth (speeds).

-Again, chances are there won’t be an actual Wi-Fi 8 router—the NeoCore, or others—until late 2026, if not early 2027.
-However, what ASUS showcased at CES 2026 suggests the new standard is exciting and might be adopted even more quickly than Wi-Fi 7.
+In any case, what ASUS showcased at CES 2026 proved that the new Wi-Fi 8 standard is indeed exciting, and it might be adopted even more quickly than Wi-Fi 7.
 And faster and more reliable real-world Wi-Fi is never a bad thing.

 Comments are subject to approval, redaction, or removal.
 You're in the no-nonsense zone and that applies BOTH ways.